-- Institutional Trust Company, N.A., BlackRock International Limited, BlackRock Investment Management, LLC, and BlackRock Japan Co Ltd, which it identifies as having acquired the LeMaitre Vascular stock it beneficially owns. - (4) Includes (i) 85,565 shares of common stock issuable to George W. LeMaitre upon exercise of stock options, and (ii) 410,154 shares of common stock owned by LeMaitre Family LLC.
+- (4) In its Schedule 13G/A, Conestoga Capital Advisors, LLC indicates that it is an investment adviser that indirectly beneficially owns shares on behalf of accounts. - (5) In its Schedule 13G/A, Dimensional Fund Advisors LP indicates that it is an investment adviser that furnishes investment advice to four investment companies registered under the Investment Company Act of 1940 and serves as investment manager or sub-adviser to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds").
+Dimensional Fund Advisors LP further indicates that in certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an adviser or sub-adviser to certain Funds.
+Dimensional Fund Advisors LP states that in its role as investment advisor, sub-adviser and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the securities of the Company that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of the Company held by the Funds.
+Dimensional Fund Advisors LP also states that all Company securities are owned by the Funds and that Dimensional disclaims beneficial ownership of such securities. - (6) Includes 11,652 shares of common stock issuable to Mr. LeMaitre upon exercise of stock options and 260,154 shares of common stock owned by LeMaitre Family LLC.
 LeMaitre Family LLC is 100% owned by Peter Boland, as trustee for various trusts formed for the benefit of the children of Dr. George D. LeMaitre and Cornelia W. LeMaitre, including George W. LeMaitre.
 The trust for the benefit of George W. LeMaitre holds a 20% membership interest in LeMaitre Family LLC.
-George W. LeMaitre and Peter Boland are the managers of LeMaitre Family LLC, with sole voting and investment power with respect to all shares held by such entity, acting by unanimous agreement. - (5) Includes 115,440 shares of common stock issuable to Mr. Roberts upon exercise of stock options. - (6) Includes 101,331 shares of common stock issuable to Mr. Pellegrino upon exercise of stock options. - (7) Represents shares of common stock issuable to Mr. Wijas upon exercise of stock options. - (8) Includes 22,500 shares of common stock issuable to Mr. O'Connor upon exercise of stock options. - (9) Represents shares of common stock issuable to Mr. Roush upon exercise of stock options. - (10) Represents shares of common stock issuable to Mr. Thomas upon exercise of stock options. - (11) Includes an aggregate of 422,753 shares of common stock issuable upon exercise of stock options held by our executive officers and directors.
+George W. LeMaitre and Peter Boland are the managers of LeMaitre Family LLC, with sole voting and investment power with respect to all shares held by such entity, acting by unanimous agreement.
+George W. LeMaitre disclaims beneficial ownership of such shares except to the extent of his pecuniary interest. - (7) Includes 3,462 shares of common stock issuable to Mr. Roberts upon exercise of stock options. - (8) Includes 179,308 shares of common stock issuable to Mr. Pellegrino upon exercise of stock options. - (9) Includes 19,539 shares of common stock issuable to Mr. Kamke upon exercise of stock options. - (10) Includes 7,500 shares of common stock issuable to Mr. Jasinski upon exercise of stock options. - (11) Includes 22,500 shares of common stock issuable to Mr. O'Connor upon exercise of stock options. - (12) Includes 15,000 shares of common stock is suable to Mr. Roush upon exercise of stock options. - (13) Represents shares of common stock issuable to Mr. Thomas upon exercise of stock options. - (14) Includes an aggregate of 281,461 shares of common stock issuable upon exercise of stock options held by our executive officers and directors.